 What is Manscaping?

-Some excess body hair (in armpits or pubes) can trap bacteria, and if you do not clean said areas properly, it can lead to an increase in body odour and even potential infections.
+The actual health benefits of manscaping are pretty vague.
+There are suggestions that some excess body hair (in armpits or pubes) can trap bacteria, and if you do not clean said areas properly, it can lead to an increase in body odour and even potential infections.

 Benefits of Manscaping